How can I get involved?

 Principally we apply for grant funding to carry out projects.
 Alongside this we raise income from running workshops or projects for other organisations.
 We also raise smaller amounts through sales of books, dvds and tickets to performances.

 We are also now collecting past use-by date food each week from Tesco Superstore in Shoreham, through the Fareshare Scheme, which is open to all charities and voluntary groups.
 This gives us about £1000 to £2000 worth of food for cooking meals each year.

 Have you been affected by funding cuts?

-Yes, without doubt, the last few years have been more insecure for us that ever before.
-We have been able to fund projects, but more often than in the past, we plan projects but are unable to carry them out.
+Yes, without doubt, the last few years have been more insecure for us than ever before.
+However we are still able to fund projects, in particular our work with young people.

-In past years we had relationships with funding officers, such as at West Sussex County Council, Adur District Council and the Arts Council, and it felt like we were valued.
+In past years we had productive relationships with funding officers, such as at West Sussex County Council, Adur District Council and the Arts Council.
 Now, we have little or no contact.
 Our local authority and council used to fund youth services and projects for young people in need, but this has largely ceased.

 Can I give you money?

 We don’t have a ‘donate’ button on the site, because we feel this is more appropriate for a charity offering direct help, eg giving food to people, or a bed for the night.
 But we do think our work is valuable and deserves support from people who believe creativity is important and can bring participants life-changing benefits.